cesarl0725/ev-adoption-washington-2025/README.md

 ---
 ## Data Analysis
-### Question 1: “What are the top 10 counties with the most electric cars?”
+### Question 1: “What are the top 10 counties with the most electric/hybrid cars?”
 **To begin**, I started by validating that the dataset contained the necessary fields to answer our first question!
-“What are the top 10 counties with the most electric cars?”
+“What are the top 10 counties with the most electric/hybrid cars?”
 This ensured that the analysis would be accurate and based on complete data.

 I proceeded by writing an initial query to count vehicles by county using COUNT(*) with a GROUP BY clause for county.
 However, I quickly noticed this approach contained a major mistake as VIN values can appear multiple times due to duplicate registrations or updates, which would instantly ruin the accuracy of the query.